 The feed industry is a key component of Canada’s agri-food economy and an active partner in the nation’s food safety system.
 ANAC acts as the voice of the industry with government policy makers and regulators, working to foster a favourable regulatory and business environment for the industry, while supporting initiatives to maintain the highest standards of feed and food safety.
 A good deal of our current advocacy effort focuses on modernization of the feed industry’s regulatory framework, which we hope to see completed sometime in 2018.

 Much of the value that ANAC delivers to its members is provided through industry-focused information and events.
 The association keeps its members informed on the latest trends in government policy and regulation, and on a range of developments in the agri-food sector, through updates and special bulletins on emerging issues, a monthly electronic newsletter, an annual review, and the association’s website at www.anacan.org.
-In addition, we organize an annual meeting and convention, as well as nutrition conferences twice per year.
+In addition, we organize an annual meeting and convention, as well as the annual Animal Nutrition Conference of Canada.

 ANAC manages the FeedAssure® program, a comprehensive hazard identification and control system which has been formally recognized by the Canadian Food Inspection Agency as meeting all standards established under the Agency’s own Food Safety Enhancement Program.
 ANAC is currently pressing for enhanced recognition of the FeedAssure® program within the structure of a modernized regulation and new outcome-based facility inspection model.
 It has long been ANAC’s position that scarce government inspection resources should be refocused to concentrate more on those establishments without preventive controls.
 A systems-oriented oversight approach could then be applied to facilities which have implemented the rigorous safety measures in the FeedAssure® program.